roobie/mori-ext/README.md

 ## Usage

-[Review the spec](https://github.com/roobie/mori-ext/blob/master/spec/basic.js) (the spec is as of this moment not complete, but it's on its way)
+[Review the spec](https://github.com/roobie/mori-ext/blob/master/spec/basic.js) (covers the majority of the API)

 # API
 `mori-ext`'s  API is mostly based on collections being the first argument to `mori` functions, i.e.